Skip to Content

 Things To Do at Plaza Las Vegas

-Rooftop Pool: Plaza’s rooftop pool is open year-round and guests enjoy views of downtown in addition to the “Behind Closed Doors” mural by D*Face which is painted on the side of the casino facing the pool.
+Rooftop Pool: Plaza’s rooftop pool is open year-round, and guests enjoy views of downtown in addition to the “Behind Closed Doors” mural by D*Face, which is painted on the side of the casino facing the pool.

-Play Pickleball: Among the more unique things to do at Plaza is the ability to play pickleball.
-Located next to the resort’s rooftop pool deck, Plaza has 12 permanent pickleball courts and one championship court open daily.
-In addition to recreational play, Plaza hosts the Las Vegas Pickleball Open annually in the fall.
+Located next to the resort’s rooftop pool, Plaza has 12 permanent pickleball courts and one championship court open daily.

 Pop Up Pizza – Satisfactory, but a little “plain Jane”.